lucaluisi/TVinStasera/README.md

 ## get_stesera.py

 The `get_stesera.py` script scrapes the website "staseraintv.com" to fetch TV program data for various Italian channels.
+It performs the following steps:

+1. Loads channel information from `canali.json`.
+2. Iterates through multiple pages of the website to gather TV program data.
+3. For each channel, it fetches the program details including the title, description, and additional information.
+4. Fetches images for the programs from another website, "superguidatv.it".
-It collects information such as the title, description, additional info, trailer link, and image for each TV program.
-The data is then saved to `stasera.json` for use by the Telegram bot.
+5. Saves the collected data to `stasera.json` for use by the Telegram bot.

 ## License